 The majority of the CDA's revenues are received from King County, including lodging tax and one percent for art revenues.
 Reduction or elimination of King County funding sources could have a substantial detrimental impact on the CDA operations.
-Current legislation temporarily discontinues the use of lodging tax receipts for cultural purposes in King County until 2021.
-The CDA has designated the Cultural Special Account Fund as the funding source for lodging tax program expenditures during this interim period.
-It is projected that lodging tax program expenditures will remain at current levels during this interim period.

 Designation of Future Revenues